silnrsi/unicode-resources/Tfng/documentation/source/utn_Tfng.md

 ### <a id="dir"></a>Writing Direction

-Historically, in early inscriptions, Berber was written horizontally from left to right, from right to left, vertically (bottom to top, top to bottom) or even in boustrophedon.
-However, the most frequently used directionality in the modern-day Berber script is horizontal from left to right.
+Historically, in early inscriptions, Tifinagh was written horizontally from left to right, from right to left, vertically (bottom to top, top to bottom) or even in boustrophedon.
+However, the most frequently used directionality in the modern-day Tifinagh script is horizontal from left to right.

 Given that left-to-right directionality seems to be the most widely used one in the Maghreb and in Niger, the strong directionality of Tifinagh is defined to be left-to-right.
 If needed, it is possible to explicitly declare a right-to-left directionality.
 The glyphs will then have to be mirrored, if needed, according to the rules in effect for the specified variant.
 If the glyphs are to be mirrored, then this must be implemented in the font.